KevinArora/fighter-demo/readme.md

    banging out new animations and moves in a matter of minutes which as a result i added one more move to each character and gave player 2 a super good slide motion during his kick(he got short arms bro he couldnt win)

-unsolved problems:
+    i used div hp bars(1 extra behind  to simulate red for damage). a timer (just setinterval,1000 with a timer--). show/hide the fight and label(which's text is changed to whoever wins or draw )
-   input system- the current keyup,keypress and keydown system is super limited in the sense that the window can only take one at a time. i found neat
+    a minor photoshop work(none of this effects or is involved with functionality in any way, just some aeshetics) unsolved problems: input system- the current keyup,keypress and keydown system is super limited in the sense that the window can only take one at a time. i found neat